Mar-Issah/Color-Chooser/README.md

 # Color Chooser

-A simple web application which allows user to choose colors and hex code.
+A simple web application which allows user to choose colors and hex codes.

 ## About The Project